[Masters of the Void]

 y = f(x)

-The "(" and ")" following main indicate that this function receives no parameters (if it received parameters, like our example "f" above takes "x" as a parameter, it would be between the brackets, more on that later).
-Then follows the "body" of this function, which contains the commands that make up this function and is enclosed in "{" and "}".
-Think of the function body as something like a "to-do" list.
+The “(” and “)” following main is where you would usually indicate the inputs to your function, or parameters (if it received parameters, like our example “f” above takes “x” as a parameter, it would be between the brackets, more on that later).
+Since our program takes no parameters, we write void there, which means “nothing”.
+Then follows the body”* of this function, which contains the commands that make up this function and is enclosed in “{” and “}”.
+Think of the function body as something like a “to-do” list.
 The computer will simply read this list, and do each item on the list, in order.

 printf( "Masters of the void." );